ApolloTang/react-redux-learning-kit/01-react-fundamental/README.md

 yarn
 ```

-You only have to do 'yarn' once because node_modules/ in each lesson is symbolically linked to the node_modules/ folder in its parent directory recussively.
+You only have to do 'yarn' once because node_modules/ in each lesson is symbolically linked to the node_modules/ folder in its parent directory.

 To play with a lesson, in each lesson folder spin up webpack dev server: